wp-plugins/announcement-ticker-highlighter-scroller/readme.txt

 **Two way to use.**
 1. Drag and drop the widget to your sidebar.
 2. Copy and paste the given code to the desired location.

-**Version 3.0**
-New javascript support to support both IE and mizila.
-Now Multilanguage support enabled, so you can add all languages into announcement, to post announcement in other language, simply copy and past the other language content in announcement text area.

 Tags: Announcement, side bar, widget,ticker, highlighter, scroller, flash news, message